Counseling Center Staff

 Mr. Zimmer is a licensed professional counselor in the states of New Jersey and New York and a part-time clinician at the Kean Counseling Center.
 He received his Master’s degree in Mental Health Counseling from Hunter College and has provided counseling to students in university and public high school settings in New York City.
 He has also provided psychotherapy to individuals and families in community mental health clinics and in his private practice in New Jersey.
 Mr. Zimmer has received clinical training in Cognitive Behavioral Therapy and Dialectical Behavioral Therapy and incorporates techniques from humanistic psychology, motivational interviewing and mindfulness into his approach to counseling.
 He specializes in assisting individuals with stress management, acculturation, executive functioning and coping with trauma.
 Mr. Zimmer is bilingual in Spanish and has worked extensively with Latino and immigrant communities.

-Ms. Vitola is the full-time program assistant at the Kean Counseling Center.
+Ms. Vitola is the full-time program assistant at the Kean Counseling Center and is a Licensed Marriage and Family Therapist.
 She received her Master’s Degree in psychological services and her Professional Diploma in Marriage and Family Therapy from Kean University.
-While currently working towards her New Jersey licensing, she is a counselor at a nonprofit agency and works through a systemic perspective to help the families, couples and individuals she works with.
+In addition to private practice, she is a counselor at a nonprofit agency, and works through a systemic perspective helping families, couples and individuals.
 At the Kean Counseling Center, Ms. Vitola oversees the center’s front desk operations.
 Along with welcoming and interacting with students, she schedules appointments and manages other administrative duties.